Aletha Maybank: Career

-Later in 2012, she co-founded "We Are Doc McStuffins," along with two other founding members of the Artemis Medical Society, Dr. Myiesha Taylor, Dr. Naeemah Ghafur, who were inspired by the Disney Junior character Doc McStuffins.
-This initiative, in celebration of Black History Month, featured several shorts of Doc along with Dr. Taylor, Dr. Ghafur, and Dr. Maybank sharing what their jobs as physicians were like and who they look up to.
+Maybank co-founded "We Are Doc McStuffins," with two other founding members of Artemis Medical Society, Myiesha Taylor, Naeemah Ghafur, who were inspired by the Disney Junior character Doc Mcstuffins.
+In the initiative she shared insights into her work and what it's like to be a physician.

-Her areas of expertise include preventive medicine, food and fitness, maternal and child health, cancer, HIV/AIDS, community health, and health inequities.

-Maybank served on two medical mission trips to Haïti in 2010.
-She assisted with the post-earthquake relief efforts and provided direct health care to child survivors.
+Maybank participated in medical mission trips to Haïti following the devastating earthquake in 2010, providing direct care to child survivors; she created the blog "On Call in the City" in an effort to make health an accessible topic "wherever one lives, works, plays, and prays”.
+She has a bi-weekly column, Doctor's Orders, on the website of EBONY magazine.
+The column was established for Maybank to share her health expertise with the African American community-at-large.
+She is also a contributor for Huffington Post.
+Her expertise centers on health equity, preventive medicine, food and fitness, maternal and child health, cancer, HIV/AIDS, and community health.

 Maybank created the blog, "On Call in the City", in an effort to make health an accessible topic "wherever one lives, works, plays, and prays”.
 She has a bi-weekly column, Doctor's Orders, on the website of EBONY magazine.
 The column was established for Maybank to share her health expertise with the African American community-at-large.
 She is also a contributor for Huffington Post.

-She has been honored by the National Coalition of 100 Black Men, the Hip Hop Loves Foundation, and others (see Awards).

-Maybank was a guest speaker at Kechie's Project and Bread & Roses High School Fashion Showcase in Harlem, NY on June 18 2013.
-She spoke on a panel at the ESSENCE Festival Empowerment Experience Panels titled I Beat: Healthy, Journeys & Transformations on July 5th 2013.
-The topic was that maintaining healthy lifestyles require work and the panel experts shared tips on how to achieve overall fitness and diet goals.
+Maybank was a guest speaker at Kechie's Project and Bread & Roses High School Fashion Showcase in Harlem, NY on June 18, 2013.
+She spoke on a panel at the ESSENCE Festival Empowerment Experience Panels titled I Beat: Healthy, Journeys & Transformations on July 5, 2013.

-Maybank was appointed the Associate Commissioner of the Center for Health Equity with New York City Department of Health and Mental Hygiene in 2014.
+Maybank was appointed the associate commissioner of the Center for Health Equity with New York City Department of Health and Mental Hygiene in 2014.
 She is the founding director of the department's Center of Health Equity.

-In April 2019, she joined the American Medical Association (AMA) as their inaugural Chief Health Equity Officer and Vice President.
-In that role she co-authored and edited the AMA’s guidance document Advancing Health Equity: A Guide to Language, Narrative, and Concepts, which asked “questions about language and commonly used phrases and terms, with the goal of cultivating awareness about dominant narratives and offering equity-based, equity-explicit, and person-first alternatives.”
+In April 2019, she joined the American Medical Association (AMA) as their inaugural chief health equity officer and vice president.
+In that role she co-authored and edited the AMA's guidance document Advancing Health Equity: A Guide to Language, Narrative, and Concepts, which asked "questions about language and commonly used phrases and terms, with the goal of cultivating awareness about dominant narratives and offering equity-based, equity-explicit, and person-first alternatives."

+In July 2025, Maybank spoke on at the Global Black Economic Forum Business Summit Panel titled: "GBEF Recap & Plans for 2025" on July 3, 2025.